US informant reportedly tried to probe Papadopoulos on Trump-Russia ties, 'seduce him' during campaign

 The informant operation against Papadopoulos provided no useful information to U.S. intelligence, the Times reported.
 Special Counsel Robert Mueller's report indicated that operation began after Papadopoulos told an Australian official of "indications from the Russian government that it could assist the campaign through the anonymous release of information damaging to candidate Clinton."

-On Twitter on Thursday, Papadopoulos said U.S. intelligence was well aware that he had no illegal ties with Russia and wanted to probe his “work on the East Med [Eastern Mediterranean] pipeline that they all wanted to stop.”
+On Twitter, Papadopoulos said U.S. intelligence was well aware that he had no illegal ties with Russia and wanted to probe his “work on the East Med [Eastern Mediterranean] pipeline that they all wanted to stop.”

 “There is a word for this in the English language: spying.
 Democrats and their media friends have expressed horror at the term, but there is no other way to describe it: The FBI spied on the Trump campaign in 2016,” Trump campaign manager Brad Parscale said.
 “For two years, Democrats and their allies in the media have lied to the American people about the Russia collusion hoax, when all along the real scandal was the Obama administration using the Justice Department to spy on a political adversary’s campaign.
 As President Trump has said, it is high time to investigate the investigators.”